-- 2.1.1 Both sides agree that the Local Housing Need for Bristol should be calculated using the Standard Methodology and that it should be calculated, using the current year (2023) as the starting point, as set out within the PPG. - 2.1.2 Both sides agree that a 20% buffer is applicable to Bristol's 5YHLS, as a result of 74% was recorded in the most recently published Housing Delivery Test (2022), in which Bristol achieved a delivery of 74%.
-However, the Government's current consultation on changes to national planning policy proposes that all buffers currently applied to the 5YHLS will be scrapped by spring 2023.
-As such, there are two different scenarios to model for the 5YHLS requirement that will apply to Bristol as of spring 2023. - 2.1.3 The calculation is therefore as follows:
+- 2.1.1 Both sides agree that the Local Housing Need for Bristol should be calculated using the Standard Method and that it should be calculated, using the current year (2023) as the starting point, as set out within the PPG. - 2.1.2 Both sides agree that a 20% buffer is applicable to Bristol's 5YHLS as a result of the most recently published Housing Delivery Test (2022), in which Bristol achieved a delivery of 74%. - 2.1.3 The calculation is therefore as follows: